Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Cosmic muon and muon-induced background

 \subsubsection{Brute-force muon simulation}

-To simulate all the secondary particles induced when the muons interact with rock, the shielding materials, and the detector components, we simulated the underground energy spectrum of the muons, described in Sec.~\ref{subsubsec:3.1.2}, by generating them in the rock surrounding the cavern.
-For this brute-force muon simulation, we added a 3-meter-thick rock shell.
-We optimized the rock thickness by using neutrons and gamma rays induced as a function of the rock thickness, from a simulation in which muons with an energy of 234~GeV traverse the rock.
-The schematic view of the simulation is shown in Fig.~\ref{bruteforcesim} and one hundred million muons corresponding to a 9-year period were simulated for this study.
+To simulate all the primary and secondary particles induced when the muons interact with rock, the shielding materials, and the detector components, we have performed Geant4 Monte Carlo simulations that start with muons, given by the underground differential energy spectrum described in Sects.~\ref{subsubsec:3.1.1} and ~\ref{subsubsec:3.1.2}, by generating them from the outer surface of the rock shell surrounding the cavern, which is called a {\it brute-force} muon simulation.
+For the {\it brute-force} muon simulation, we added the rock volume with the thickness that was optimized based on another simulation; we simulated muons with the energy of 236~GeV that is the mean energy of the muon energy spectrum at YEMI by generating it into the rock volume and estimated both of the mean energy and event rate, as a function of the rock thickness, of neutrons and gammas induced by muon interactions with materials in the rock that exited the rock volume.
+As a result, we added a 3-meter-thick rock shell outside the cavern.
+The schematic view of the simulation is shown in Fig.~\ref{bruteforcesim} and one hundred million muons corresponding to a 7-year period were simulated for this study.